 Then customize your lead form.
 You can collect prospects’ phone numbers, emails, and zip codes.
 You can also ask up to three custom questions.

-Once you publish the lead form to your profile, you can promote it in Instagram stories.
+Once you publish the lead form to your profile, you can promote it in Instagram Stories.
 Prospects can submit the lead form to express interest in your product or service and request a call or email.

 So what are you missing out on if you open a business account?
-The first thing you’ll notice is that the reels music library is somewhat limited.
+The first thing you’ll notice is that the Reels music library is somewhat limited.
 It draws from the Meta Sound Collection, which has royalty-free music licensed for commercial use.

-One way to work around that potential limitation is to work with your team to record voiceovers for reels.
+One way to work around that potential limitation is to work with your team to record voiceovers for Reels.
 With this approach, you can add your brand’s own unique voice and make your content stand out.

 Aside from Instagram shopping, business accounts also lack access to most monetization tools.
 Ideally, your organization will already have a strategy for selling products and services, so you won’t need creator monetization tools anyway.